nitzansaar/Custom-Command-Line-Shell/README.md

 # Project 3: Command Line Shell
 This project is a custom shell implementation designed to provide an interactive command-line interface for executing commands, managing I/O redirection, piping, and maintaining command history.
-It allows users to enter commands at a prompt, which are then parsed into tokens and executed.The shell handles basic commands and offers the ability to search and recall previous commands through its command history functionality.
+It allows users to enter commands at a prompt, which are then parsed into tokens and executed.
+The shell handles basic commands and offers the ability to search and recall previous commands through its command history functionality.
 The shell is built around a main loop that continuously reads user input, tokenizes it, and processes commands accordingly.
 It supports I/O redirection using the '<', '>', and '>>' operators, thus allowing users to direct the input and output of commands to and from files.
-Some additional features I added are a custom prompt that includes a random emoji, the username, the current date and time, and the total number of commands executed so far.
 Additionally, when the user types 'exit, the shell prints a farewell message with a random emoji and an inspirational quote before closing.

 The prompt has the following items: